-With a style sheet to refer to as they work on the proposal, the proposal's writers can adhere to the application's style requirements from the first draft of the proposal, reducing the amount of formatting required to assemble the final draft.
+With a style sheet to refer to as they work on the proposal, the writers can adhere to the application's style requirements from the first draft of the proposal, which will reduce the amount of formatting required to assemble the final draft.
 A style sheet will also help the reviewers of each of the proposal drafts, who will be reviewing the document for both content and structure.

 To get started with creating your own style sheet, download a sample style sheet and check out the online resources and books for ideas on what to include.